We’ll open with the same screenshot, just like playing the actual dungeon!

 Wouldn’t want to deprive you of this screenshot.

 The next world was home to one thing only: the Nasty Dungeon.
 This dungeon contained piles of super-items, but they weren’t exactly unguarded.
 The only mandatory item in the dungeon was the Pegasus MAGI right at the entrance, which is found next to a Fairy who tells you to go away with the MAGI if you value your life.
 This MAGI is required to proceed up the Pillar of Sky, but also has its own powers.
-It could teleport us to any world at a whim, even allowing us a quick exit from dungeons.
+It can teleport you to any world at a whim, even allowing a quick exit from dungeons.
 The power to warp out of dungeons also limited the risk of going into the Nasty Dungeon just to see what you could grab, but I have to emphasize how poorly the dungeon went for us.

 In between sessions, I tried to do a little grinding in the game, though sadly, much of my time was spent backtracking to previous worlds just to buy cheap weapons just to start the grinding thanks to the durability system.
 Also, I accidentally turned Rei into a Big Eye, an eyeball Monster from worlds and worlds ago with the power to paralyze and nothing else, and had to fight weaker monster groups so that he would even survive the fight to get new Meat!
 He finally survived a fight and gained the form of a Swallow: a giant moth monster that served quite well for several worlds.